-“Personal Information” is any information that can be used to distinguish, identify or contact a specific individual.
-This information includes whether an individual has donated to JBHF, how much has been donated and an individual’s private contact information.
-Business and personal information that is publicly available information (names, addresses, telephone numbers, etc.) that are publically published are not considered personal information.
+Personal Information is any information that can be used to distinguish, identify or contact a specific individual.
+This information includes whether an individual has donated to JBHF, how much has been donated, and an individual’s private contact information.
+Business and personal information that is publicly available information (names, addresses, telephone numbers, etc.) are not considered personal information.

 Safeguards for Personal Information

 Personal information will be protected by security safeguards appropriate to the sensitivity of the information, thus ensuring that is not accessed or shared more widely than is necessary to achieve the purpose for which it was gathered.
 The methods of protection include: